merondun/cuculus_plumage/README.md

 The repository is organized as follows:

-- **README**: This file, containing an overview of the project and the contents of our repository.

-- **LICENSE**: The license for this project's materials.

 - **pca**: Principal component analyses files and results.

 - **final_figures**: Finalized figures for the manuscript or presentations.